-After being silenced for years by depression, MBA alumna Gayathri Ramprasad found her voice By Sara Kelm ayathri Ramprasad was terrified.
+After being silenced for years by depression, MBA alumna Gayathri Ramprasad found her voice ayathri Ramprasad was terrified.
 It was presentation day in her Effective Communication class, and all 20 MBA students were required to give a five-minute speech centered on a quote.
 But the presentation itself wasn't what scared her - it was what she planned to say.
 For the first time in public, Ramprasad was going to share the truth about her journey through depression and the shame and stigma that came with it.
 The quote she had chosen was "Courage is fear that has said its prayers."
-It wasn't an easy story to share, but after much praying and soulsearching she decided it was finally time to speak up.
-Tough Love and Silence dowry killings and acid throwing regularly make international headlines, women are often forced to live without a voice under the shadow of fear and intimidation.
+It wasn't an easy story to share, but after much praying and souldowry killings and acid throwing regularly make international headlines, women are often forced to live without a voice under the shadow of fear and intimidation.